Generative Modeling via Kernelized Stochastic Interpolants: Introduction

 \paragraph{Related work.} Our approach builds on stochastic interpolants~\citep{albergo2022building,albergo2023stochastic}, reformulating them as kernel methods~\citep{muandet2017kernel}.
 The optimal diffusion coefficient $D_t^*$ we use was derived in~\citet{ma_sit_2024,chen2024probabilistic}; a similar expression appears in the stochastic optimal control setting~\citep{havens2025adjoint}.
 Closely related is Moment-Guided Diffusion (MGD)~\citep{lempereur2025mgd}, which also uses feature maps within stochastic interpolants but imposes moment constraints $\E[\phi(X_t)] = \E[\phi(I_t)]$ to sample maximum entropy distributions.
 MGD requires $D_t\to\infty$ to reach the maximum entropy limit, whereas our approach uses the finite optimal $D_t^*$ to minimize generation error.
-Our method is simpler---solving a linear regression beforehand rather than enforcing constraints throughout the dynamics---but offers less control: MGD allows explicit specification of which statistics to match, while our method implicitly targets the full data distribution through drift regression.
+Our method is simpler---solving a linear regression beforehand rather than enforcing constraints throughout the dynamics---but offers less control over which statistics are matched.